Charlotte Roche: Writing

 Roche's book Feuchtgebiete (Wetlands) was the world's best-selling novel at Amazon.com in March 2008.
 Partly autobiographical, it explores cleanliness, sex and femininity, and had sold over 1,500,000 copies in Germany by early 2009.
 For supporters it is an erotic literary novel; for critics it is cleverly marketed shock-fiction bordering on pornography with a previously exhibited habit of the author of offense for the sake of offense.

 Justin E. H. Smith wrote of the novel in a review in n+1: "If Roche has hit on something true and heretofore unsaid, it is the insight that to write about bodily fluids is not to describe something exceptional in the course of human life.
 It is, rather, to describe something that is always there and always felt to be there, through all those other things people do and experience at that level that used to be the subject of novels (falling in love, challenging others to duels, talking about the buying and selling of land, etc)."

 Her second novel, Schoßgebete (Wrecked), was published in 2011.
 The novel makes reference to the death of her three brothers in 2001.

 Personal life

 In 2001, Roche's three brothers were killed in a traffic accident on the way to her wedding.

-Roche has a daughter, Polly, born in 2002, whose father Eric Pfeil was the producer and writer of Roche's program Fast Forward and Der Kindergeburtstag ist vorbei! ("The children's birthday-party is over").
+Roche has a daughter born in 2002, whose father Eric Pfeil was the producer and writer of Roche's program Fast Forward and Der Kindergeburtstag ist vorbei! ("The children's birthday-party is over").
 Since 2007, Roche has been married to Martin Keß, co-founder of Brainpool, a media-company in Cologne.

 Living in Germany and fearing difficulties after the Brexit vote, Roche became a German citizen in 2017.